M. Scott Knox, Executive Director

 Michael May, Associate Director of Programming and Food Service Operations

 Michael joined the Root team in May of 2017 as Associate Director of Programming and Food Service Operations.
-In this role, Michael will be building training materials and courses, acting as a community liaison to local businesses, and supporting food service for Root's enterprise arms.
+In this role, Michael supports the Root youth training program, acting as a community liaison to local businesses, and supporting food service for Root's enterprise arms.

 In 2015 Michael became a resident of Salem and worked as the assistant general manager and bar manager of Tavern in the Square.
 Prior to moving to Salem, Michael worked as the general manager of the Franklin Cafe in Boston's South End.
 During his time there, the Franklin received recognition in publications such as Boston Magazine and the Food Network enjoying its role as a late night industry haven.
 Over the years Michael has held virtually every position in the front of house from service manager to his first job as a busboy at the age of 15.
-May attended Loyola University, Baltimore, MD specializing in public relations and advertising, at Loyola University Michael will work to engage the community and Root partners to build Root.
+May attended Loyola University, Baltimore, MD specializing in public relations and advertising.

 May has worked in community service groups and non-profits from a young age such as Pass-it-Along, Heroes and Cool Kids, and North Shore CDC.